benmarwick/faculty.washington.edu-bmarwick/content/values_and_ethics/index.md

 I support the [The Denton Declaration](https://openaccess.unt.edu/denton-declaration) and the [Panton Principles](https://pantonprinciples.org/): Open access to research data is critical for advancing science, scholarship, and society.
 Research data, when repurposed, has an accretive value.
 Publicly funded research should be publicly available for public good.
 Transparency in research is essential to sustain the public trust.
 The validation of research data by the peer community is an essential function of the responsible conduct of research.
 Managing research data is the responsibility of a broad community of stakeholders including researchers, funders, institutions, libraries, archivists, and the public.

-#### Publishing Ethics
+#### Authorship Ethics

 It is important that all authors on a paper deserve the credit.
 I follow the [ICMJE guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html#two) and use the [CRediT](https://www.casrai.org/credit.html) (Contributor Roles Taxonomy) for determining when co-authorship is warranted.
 I encourage my students to use these guidelines when working with others.
 I support the [Bullied Into Bad Science](http://bulliedintobadscience.org/) campaign to provide a fairer, more open and ethical research and publication environment for early career researchers.

 #### Reviewing Ethics

+My approach to peer review is based on the [ethical guidelines for peer reviewers by COPE](https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers).
+I use the [COPE flowchart](https://publicationethics.org/resources/flowcharts/what-consider-when-asked-peer-review-manuscript) when responding to invitations to peer review.
 In my peer reviews of scholarly literature I follow the guidelines of the [Peer Reviewers' Openness Initiative](https://opennessinitiative.org/).
 This means that I cannot recommend a paper for publication unless data and materials are (or will be at the time of publication) openly available at a trustworthy online repository.
 I support the [San Francisco Declaration on Research Assessment](https://sfdora.org/read/) and make assessments based on scientific content rather than publication metrics.
 In my reviews I aim to follow [two rules](https://drive.google.com/drive/u/1/folders/0B87CmPqGXTzlN0hHVDNuNEhZZWs): Say what is good about a piece of work, and say how it can be improved.
 I encourage my students to use these guidelines when doing their own peer reviews.

 ## Field research expectations for students